Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 The tasks described in this passage are:

-The work of elders will be building relationships and helping new Christians to grow.
+A common teaching is that the ascension gifts are travelling consultants.
+However, the tasks described above are basic stuff like building relationships and helping new Christians to grow.
 That is why they had to be of good character and proved themselves in running their households.
-Surely, this is leadership and elders are leaders.
+Surely, these tasks have to be done by local leadership.

 A travelling consultant cannot be effective in helping Christians grow in the Lord.
 City-wide leaders cannot teach difficult people to work together.
-Anointed preachers cannot teach people to get their lives in order.
+A visiting prophet cannot teach people to get their lives in order.
 Only an elder with a close relationship can do these tasks.
-Equipping the saints for service must be done by people who are local.
+Equipping the saints for service must be done by elders who are local.

 Apostles are Elders